Agency Commissions Dashboard

 • New payment, allocate immediately — pick payer; if any pending commissions exist for that payer, the table appears below the form, and the same Save button creates the payment + allocation in one transaction.

-CSV bulk import: drag a .csv file anywhere on the Inbox page.
-We parse it, show a preview table of all rows (payer/amount/date/method/ref), and let you import them all in one click — each lands as Unmatched and you allocate from Inbox.
+Quick CSV drop: drag a .csv file anywhere on the Inbox page.
+We parse it, show a preview table of all rows (payer/amount/date/method/ref), and let you import them all in one click — each lands as Unmatched.
+The format we accept:

 payer_name,amount,payment_date,reference_number,payment_method,notes